tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/state-machine-transitions.md

 that oscillates rapidly (the switchpoint rapidly alternates between Open and Closed within seconds, which is physically impossible for a mechanical switchpoint and indicates either false reporting or a sensor malfunction).

-Breaker state is more complex.
-A breaker's mechanical condition is tracked by monitoring its operating count (the number of times it has opened and closed).
-Each operation causes contact wear and mechanical stress.
-At Stedin, mechanical counters on breakers track this directly.
-As the count increases, the breaker's condition degrades.
-When the count reaches a maintenance threshold, the breaker enters a Degraded state and must be serviced or replaced.
-If the mechanical count shows an impossible jump (sudden increase of thousands of operations in seconds), that indicates either sensor tampering, mechanical failure, or false reporting.
+Breaker condition is tracked by an operating count, the number of open-close cycles the mechanism has run, since each cycle wears the contacts.
+A mechanical counter on the breaker holds this directly, and as the count climbs the breaker moves from Healthy towards Degraded and, at a maintenance threshold, out of service.
+The counter is a record in its own right, independent of the SCADA's tally of the operations it commanded, and that independence is the check.
+A counter that leaps by thousands in seconds is not a breaker that truly cycled that many times but sensor tampering, mechanical fault, or false reporting; a handful of commanded operations beneath a counter reading thousands puts the fault in the counter or its sensor, not in the plant.

 ## Protection relay service states

-Protection relays can be in several states: In Service (actively protecting the network), Out of Service for Maintenance (accessible to engineers but not protecting), or Disabled (protection function explicitly disabled).
-These states are controlled by configuration and operator settings.
+A protection relay reports one of a few service states, In Service and actively protecting the network, Out of Service for maintenance and reachable by engineers but not protecting, or Disabled with the protection function explicitly off.
+The state is a field the relay sets and the SCADA reads, which is precisely why it cannot be taken at face value.

 The normal state is In Service.
 The relay continuously monitors electrical quantities and would trip if configured thresholds are exceeded.
 During planned maintenance, a relay is explicitly placed Out of Service, meaning the protection